pythonindia/inpycon-blog/content/blog/open-space-registration-2016.md

 **How to participate in Open Space?**

-Simply register yourself here (link).
+Simply register yourself [here]((https://in.pycon.org/cfp/open-space-2016/proposals/).
 Remember you can also just walk in during the conference.

 **Guidelines**